sleirsgoevy/ps4jb-payloads/ps5-kstuff/porting_tool/README.md

-Instructions for ps5-kstuff porting_tool
+# Instructions for porting_tool

-0. Make sure PS5 is jailbroken and elf loader is running...
+1. Load Specter host and keep PS5 on ELF loading screen ...

-1. Use Linux (WSL doesnt appear to work)
+2. Use Oracle VM VirtualBox Or Other Linux (WSL doesnt appear to work)
-2. Create Symbols.json and first line should be... `{"allproc": #####}`  ...where ### is your firmwares ALLPROC offset converted from hex to dec.
-Specters exploit GitHub has these numbers at PS5-IPV6-Kernel-Exploit/document/en/ps5/offsets/x.xx.js just scroll to bottom and you'll see your hex ALLPROC offset, convert it and replace ### with that.
-3. clone sleirsgovey repo
+-   May need to bridge connection with Oracle VM VirtualBox

+3. Clone this repository locally:
-`git clone https://github.com/sleirsgoevy/ps4jb-payloads.git --recursive --recurse-submodules` cd into ps4jb-payloads
+-    `git clone https://github.com/sleirsgoevy/ps4jb-payloads.git --recursive --recurse-submodules -b bd-jb`
-`git fetch`
-`git branch -v -a`
-`git switch bd-jb`
+-    Enter directroy `cd ps4jb-payloads/ps5-kstuff/porting_tool`

+4. Create symbols.json and first line should be... `{"allproc": <Firmware dec #>}`
+-    Ex. `{"allproc": 41344088}`

+Firmware dec #
+3.00 = 41344088
+3.10 = 41344088
+3.20 = 41344088
+3.21 = 41344088
+4.00 = 41868472
+4.02 = 41868472
+4.03 = 41868472
+4.50 = 41868472
+4.51 = 41868472

 5. Put symbols.json you created into ps5-kstuff/porting_tool folder.

-6. Open terminal in this folder and run each of the following commands...
+6. Open terminal in this Porting_tool folder and run each of the following commands...
-7. `pip install gdb-tools` press ENTER
+-   `pip install gdb-tools` or `sudo apt-get install gdb` press ENTER
-8. `sudo apt install yasm` press ENTER
+-   `sudo apt install yasm` press ENTER

-9. `python3 main.py symbols.json your.ps5.ip.address 9020 kernel-data.bin` press ENTER - WAIT
+7. Run `python3 main.py symbols.json <ps5_ip> <elf_loader_port> <Kernel_Filename>`  press ENTER - WAIT
+-    Ex. `python3 main.py symbols.json 10.0.0.150 9020 kernel-data.bin`

-10. Once complete you should have kernel-data.bin dumped into porting_tool folder.
+One complete you should have kernel-data.bin and the symbols.json will have have all the offsets in dec format.

-11. Symbols.json will have also been updated to include needed information.
+# Supported PS5 Firmares
+3.00, 3.10, 3.20, 3.21, 4.00, 4.02, 4.03, 4.50, 4.51

+## Known issue
+It may fail just load PS5 back to specter host and the script will continue.

 NOTE: This tool isn't complete.
-This doesn't grab all the data necessary to port "ps5-kstuff" to other firmeares.
+This doesn't grab all the data necessary to port "ps5-kstuff" to other firmwares.
 It's a WIP.